anthrax3/NRack.Docs/001-Basic-Introduction.md

-# NDock Basic Introduction
+# NRack Basic Introduction

-> __Keywords__: NDock, Introduction
+> __Keywords__: NRack, Introduction

-NDock is a server application container, which can be used for your back end services' hosting and management.
+NRack is a server application container, which can be used for your back end services' hosting and management.

 ## Assemblies Introduction

-* NDock.Base.dll： 		NDock basic common assembly, which is referenced by NDock container server and NDock application (NDock App);
+* NRack.Base.dll： 		NRack basic common assembly, which is referenced by NRack container server and NRack application (NRack App);
-* NDock.Server.exe: 	NDock container server.
+* NRack.Server.exe: 	NRack container server.
 It can run as windows service or console application;
-* NDock.Worker.exe:		NDock worker.
-If NDock's isolation mode is Process, NDock worker will work as carrier process for NDock App.
+* NRack.Worker.exe:		NRack worker.
+If NRack's isolation mode is Process, NRack worker will work as carrier process for NRack App.

-## Define Your NDock App
+## Define Your NRack App

-Define a class base on the NDock AppServer base class, and implement some required methods.
+Define a class base on the NRack AppServer base class, and implement some required methods.
 And add an attribute AppServerMetadata with its identiry name.
-The identity name will be used in NDock configuration.
+The identity name will be used in NRack configuration.

 	using System;
 	using System.Configuration;
-	using NDock.Base;
+	using NRack.Base;
-	using NDock.Base.Config;
+	using NRack.Base.Config;
-	using NDock.Base.Metadata;
+	using NRack.Base.Metadata;

 	[AppServerMetadata("TestAppServer")]
     public class TestAppServer : AppServer